aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

-Gets and sets the default print paper size.
+the default print paper size.
 If there is no setting about paper size,MS Excel will use default printer's setting.

 **Returns:**
 int